 Since then Brian has built a portfolio career with quoted company non-executive directorships, including English China Clays (speciality minerals, chemicals and construction materials) Brammer (industrial and electrical components distribution) Unitech (power supplies and control systems) and Microgen (documentation and information management) He served on the Halifax Building Society’s London Board, prior to demutualisation.

-Latterly he has held chairmanships of private equity backed companies such as Holt Lloyd (car care products) Detica (IT services) and Amtico (specialist flooring) He is currently Senior Non-Executive Director of The Goodwood Estate Company.
+Latterly he has held chairmanships of private equity-backed companies such as Holt Lloyd (car care products) Detica (IT services) and Amtico (specialist flooring).
+He is currently Senior Non-Executive Director of The Goodwood Estate Company.
 Outside business Brian has been a visiting Professor at the University of Surrey since 1976 and was a member of the Economic and Social Research Council.

-Between 1996 and 2000 he served as advisor to the Spanish Prime Minister on European and North American affairs.
+Between 1996 and 2000 he served as an advisor to the Spanish Prime Minister on European and North American affairs.
 In 2007 he was appointed Member of the Board of Governors of the Madrid Bar Association.
 Between 2008 and 2012 he was Professor of Law, Jean Monnet Chair and Dean of IE Law School at IE Business School.

 He writes a weekly column on international affairs in the newspaper ABC and is a Member of its Board of Directors.
-José became in 2013 a Member of the European Council on Foreign Relations and was appointed Senior Research Fellow at Elcano Royal Institute.
+In 2013 José became a Member of the European Council on Foreign Relations and was appointed Senior Research Fellow at Elcano Royal Institute.
 He has been a Visiting Professor at ten different US and European universities.
-In 2014 he published the book “Law and Power in the European Union” (Civitas).
+In 2014, he published the book “Law and Power in the European Union” (Civitas).

 Cath is a Triple Olympian who competed at the Atlanta, Sydney and Athens Olympic Games as part of the GB rowing team.
 The highlights of her sporting career included becoming World Champion and Olympic silver medallist.
 Cath worked as a senior diplomat for the Foreign & Commonwealth Office for 12 years, specialising in conflict issues, with postings to Bosnia and Iraq.
 Her current work as a consultant, speaker and lecturer focuses on the principles of high performance and the challenge of delivering outstanding performance under difficult circumstances.